Memorial Services and Funerals

 Make Your Wishes Known

-Please talk with our minister Rev. Cathey Edwards about your final wishes regarding end-of-life decisions and the details of your own Memorial Service.
-There are forms available at the church office and kept on file at the church whereupon this information can be recorded to be utilized at the appropriate time.
+Please talk with our minister about your final wishes regarding end-of-life decisions and the details of your own Memorial Service.
+There are forms available at the church office.
+After you fill them out, they will be kept in a locked drawer.

 Use of the Facilities